 What if a resident doesn’t agree with the order to leave?

-If the resident thinks the provider/agent has broken the rules for renting in the Act, the resident can fill out a Dispute resolution request (Form 16) and give it to the RTA.
-The RTA will talk to both sides and try to get them to agree on a way forward.
-If that doesn’t work, then the resident can apply to the Tribunal and ask them to make a decision.
+If the resident thinks the provider/agent has broken the rules for renting in the Act, the resident can request free dispute resolution via RTA Web Services or complete a Dispute resolution for (Form 16).
+Conciliators at the RTA are impartial and do not advocate for either person.
+The guide the conciliation process but canot make a decision on the outcome of the dispute.
+If they cannot come to agreement through conciliation, then the resident can apply to the Tribunal and ask them to make a decision.
 Residents can contact the organisations listed for help with their dispute.

 If a resident has been asked to leave and has nowhere to go, there are places that may be able to help: